Traneptora/grimoire/_posts/2014-08-24-create-or-destroy-water.markdown

 You either create or destroy water.

 **Create Water.** You create up to 10 gallons of clean water within range in an open container.
-Alternatively, the water falls as rain in a 30-foot cube within range.
+Alternatively, the water falls as rain in a 30-foot cube within range, extinguishing exposed flames in the area.

 **Destroy Water.** You destroy up to 10 gallons of water in an open container within range.
 Alternatively, you destroy fog in a 30-foot cube within range.